Different land zones have their own regulations regarding building & development.

-Can I build a house on my Land?
+Can I build a house?

 It is illegal to live in or occupy a shed.
 It is also unlawful to install plumbing and drainage for toilets, basins, showers and rain water tanks in sheds or outbuildings without approval from Council.

-Can I remove trees or clear my land without approval?
+Can I remove trees or vegetation?

-No. There are strict rules about the removal of trees and vegetation on non-urban land.
-Approval is needed for the removal or clearing of any native vegetation.
+There are strict rules about the removal of trees and vegetation on non-urban land.
+Approval is generally needed for the removal or clearing of any native vegetation.
 In these areas the clearing of trees and vegetation is not allowed except in very limited situations.

 It is also unlawful to remove, prune or damage trees or vegetation on neighbouring properties without consent from the owner.